PITTSFIELD -- Two transportation bills proposed Monday could drastically alter the way Massachusetts residents get around.

 The bill would also prevent the department from dipping into its capital budget and instead ensure the funds from that account were being used to improve infrastructure of all Massachusetts towns, but especially border towns, which she referred to as the 24 "gateway" cities.

 "We need to invest in economically distressed neighborhoods.
 These gateway cities have been neglected in the past and we aren't seeing any growth," she said.
 "By investing in public transportation in those areas, it provides a piece of the economic puzzle.
-I've seen the disparity in the transportation investments in the Boston area and have
+I've seen the disparity in the transportation investments in the Boston area and have learned how important it is to economic development.
+People need to get to work, young people want to get to their activities without having to own a car and we need to meet the transportation needs of our senior citizens."

 Every year, Berkshire County sends nearly $30 million to the Massachusetts Bay Transportation Authority and, Farley-Bouvier said, the county isn't getting its money's worth.